-The final assessment will be the final course project.
-The choice of your project topic can be guided by the instructors but you have freedom to choose your topic.
-You are required to submit a final paper that contains detailed explanation of the visualization process and results as well as the visualization artifact itself (e.g. a visualization tool or a webpage) depending on the nature of your project.
+The primary assessment will be through the exam and the final course project.
+Although the topic will be of your choice, I strongly encourage everyone to consult with the instructors.
+You are required to submit a final paper that contains detailed explanation of the visualization process and results.